bhairavmehta/preplexity_lite_LangGraph/README.md

-# Advanced Application Development with LangGraph, Tavily AI, and GPT-3
+# Application Development with Preplexity_lite LangGraph, Tavily AI, and GPT-3

+In this project, I have utilized LangGraph, a library designed for building stateful, multi-actor applications.
+LangGraph, built on LangChain, allows for the coordination of multiple 'actors' in a cyclical computation process.
+This is particularly useful for adding cycles to your LLM applications, extending beyond the capabilities of a traditional DAG framework.
+I also used Tavily AI, an incredible tool for rapid insights and comprehensive research.
+Tavily AI streamlines the research process, from source gathering to organizing results, making it an invaluable asset for developers.
+Of course, the project wouldn't be complete without discussing GPT-3, a large language model that's pivotal in the development of advanced AI applications.
+By combining these tools, I've managed to create an application similar to Perplexity AI, known for its ability to unlock knowledge through information discovery and sharing.

 ## Project Overview

 This project represents a significant leap forward in the realm of AI-driven applications, thanks to the integration of cutting-edge technologies and platforms.
-By harnessing the power of LangGraph, Tavily AI, and GPT-3, we've developed an application that not only enhances the capabilities of language model-based applications but also streamlines the research and insight generation process.
+By harnessing the power of Preplexitylite LangGraph, Tavily AI, and GPT-3, I've developed an application that not only enhances the capabilities of language model-based applications but also streamlines the research and insight generation process.

 ## Core Technologies Employed